jimbaker/talks/jython-at-rackspace.md

 # Performance

 * In some tests, can be faster than CPython
-* Not necessarily - still need to figure out why Bottle's re runs so slow
+* But not necessarily.
+Example: need to figure out why Bottle's `re` expressions runs so slow
-* Python code will often depend on micro optimizations...
+* Extant Python code will often depend on micro optimizations...
 * Then again, readily can use Java from Jython...

 # Using Java from Jython